shmuhammad2004/hausanlp/content/event/example/index.md

 title: Weekly Meeting

 # This page represents an event/talk.
-type: event
+type: talk

 event: Weekly Meeting on Sunday
 event_url: https://meet.google.com/thf-vxwk-rdj

-location: Google Meet (Online) 9:00AM GMT+1
+location: Google Meet (Online)

 summary: In this weekly session, we meet and discuss our progress and any interesting idea